wilkens/giants/index.markdown

 <h3 class="visual-subhead">Cumulative <span class="win">wins</span>: Then and now</h3>
-<p class="chart-chatter">Since moving to San Francisco, the Giants have won the World Series three times: 2014, 2012, 2010.
+<p class="chart-chatter">Since moving to San Francisco, the Giants have won the World Series three times, in 2014, 2012, and 2010.
 Compare this year's win trajectory with the past.</p>
 <select id="year-select">
   <option>Previous seasons</option>
 </select>